 Financial assistance mainly comes from two sources, the government and PolyU.
 Students are strongly advised to ensure their eligibility in applying for different financial assistance schemes.

-The government has two main schemes for local full-time students in government-funded programmes: the Tertiary Student Finance Scheme ─ Publicly-funded Programmes (TSFS) and the Non-means-tested Loan Scheme for Full-time Tertiary Students (NLSFT).
+The government has two main schemes for local full-time students in government-funded programmes: The Tertiary Student Finance Scheme - Publicly-funded Programmes (TSFS) and The Non-means-tested Loan Scheme for Full-time Tertiary Students (NLSFT).

+The TSFS is a means-tested scheme that offers grants for tuition fees and academic expenses, and loans for living expenses.
 The NLSFT offers interest-bearing loans to eligible students to cover tuition fees.
-These loans are not means-tested - there is no assessment of your family's income and assets.
-Applications open for current students and new students in May and September, respectively.
+The NLSFT loans are not means-tested - there is no assessment of allicant's family income and assets.
+Application periods for current students and new students for the coming academic year fall in April and September, respectively.

 For further information, please click here.